 Besides that, depending on how much I trade with them, it’s possible to get cheaper rates (though this might depend on the local branch as it’s not official 😉 ).

-In conclusion, I’d recommend Lynx if you trade a lot each month and especially in different securities at the same time.
+I’d recommend Lynx if you trade a lot each month and especially in different securities at the same time.

-DeGiro: Great online broker for all
+DEGIRO: Great online Dutch broker for new and advanced investors

-DeGiro is a real price maverick [NL] in Europe.
+DEGIRO is a real price maverick [NL] in Europe.
 Traders also might know them for their free ETF selection.
 Important to note with this “free” selection is that you have to make sure you choose the exact security.
 “Exact” means: ISIN, name, currency, and exchange have to match.
-This really summarizes why I’m considering moving my personal portfolio from Lynx to DeGiro.
+This really summarizes why I’m considering moving my personal portfolio from Lynx to DEGIRO.

 At the time of writing, they are active in 18 countries such as, but not limited to: